pleo-io/node-challenge/README.md

 - I added a single unit test example for one of the DTO objects as a unit-test example
 - The service layer for expenses supports receiving the model/entity via dep injection which makes future testing simpler.
+- Please see my "Todo" comments in the project